brittpinder/ios-reference/swiftui/property-wrappers/State/README.md

 }
 ```

-However, this would result in a compiler error.
+However, this would result in a compiler error: "Cannot assign to property: 'self' is immutable".
 This is because in SwiftUI, all views are structs, and structs are immutable which means their properties cannot be modified.

 We can resolve this by prefixing the `number` property with the `@State` property wrapper: